 Many people confuse knowing and reciting.
 Knowledge is associated with General Knowledge.
 Lists of facts like lists of states with the capital cities.
-Rote Learning (learning by repeating endlessly) is focused only on the syntactic level of knowledge.
-It is the external skin of our thinking and learning it “as is” is useless.
-In the DIKW model, it’s like taking raw facts as knowledge.
+Rote Learning (learning by repeating endlessly) is focused only on the syntactic level of Knowledge.
+It is the external skin of our thinking, and learning it “as is” is useless.
+In the DIKW model, it’s like taking raw facts as Knowledge.

 You gain Shallow Knowledge by assimilating information.
 A lot of concepts are acquired, a lot of supporting facts and names with just a first level of connections.
 It’s superficial but may do the trick for a while.

 Some people read the news thoroughly every day.
 They appear very well versed in a vast number of topics without any first-hand experience of it.
-There is no deep knowledge, only varnish.
+There is no in-depth knowledge, only varnish.
 It relies a lot on memorizing names, sources, events.

-In a way, it’s not very different from what Google may reply when you type a question in the search bar.
+In a way, it’s not very different from what Google may reply to when you type a question in the search bar.
 It is similar to responses from bots like Alexa or Siri.
 It is often surprisingly pertinent on facts, totally disconcerting on analysis.

 In the DIKW hierarchy, Knowledge is what comes after information.
-In Organisational Knowledge Management some say it is information ready to be used.
+In Organisational Knowledge Management, some say it is information ready to be used.
 My position is that Knowledge only resides in humans brains.
 The complexity of the connections goes beyond what writing can convey.
 Knowledge is always personal (until we can share brains).

 In the brain, links are totally free.
 There are no limits of distance, no requirements that they lay flat like on a map.
 In a mindmap or a sketch-note, it’s limited to the paper and the plane.
 On the plane, links will eventually cross one another and end up unreadable.
 In the brain, links are like twigs in a haystack.
-There is no need for general organization.
+There is no need for a general organization.

 Language and writing don’t always go with us, a sketch, a map could convey a better image.
 The richness of our language, our references will help us keep articulated thoughts without ambiguity and friction.
 This is why having a jargon and symbols helps a lot.
-It’s very naturally that the same symbols can be used for symbolic links.
+It’s very natural that the same symbols can be used for symbolic links.

 My idea of putting Knowlege to work is not new.
-If you can’t put it to work it’s not Knowledge.
+If you can’t put it to work, it’s not Knowledge.

-So knowledge is potential actions.
+So Knowledge is potential actions.

-It’s only recently that I realized that what people call their PKM practice or note taking methods are really only about dealing with incoming information.
-How people deal with incoming information, tells a lot on the level of knowledge they manage.
+It’s only recently that I realized that what people call their PKM practice or note-taking methods are really only about dealing with incoming information.
+How people deal with incoming information, tells a lot on the level of Knowledge they manage.